Frequently Asked Questions

 What is a candidate’s username and password for UF e-Learning?

 All users must have an account in order to access the BACE content in UF e-Learning (UFEL).
-Biotility will email the BACE Administrators an invitation containing a unique Enrollment Link to distribute to their candidates.
+Biotility will email the Exam Site an invitation containing a unique Enrollment Link to distribute to their candidates.
 To create an account candidates are asked to:

-- Complete the registration with an external identity (Gmail, Facebook, or Microsoft)
+• Complete the registration with an external identity (Google, LinkedIn, or Microsoft)

-How much time is allotted for each portion of the exam?
+How much time is allotted for the exam?

-What subjects are covered on the Knowledge Exam?
+What subjects are covered on the Knowledge portion of the BACE?

-General topics for the knowledge portion include General Topics in Biotechnology, Laboratory Skills and Applications, Chemistry and Biochemistry, Biological Systems, and Research and Scientific Method.
-See the Knowledge Exam Categories and Subcategories for a detailed list.
+General topics for the knowledge portion include General Topics in Biotechnology, Technical Skills and Applications, Chemistry and Biochemistry, Biological Systems, and Workplace Safety and Behavior.
+See the Knowledge Portion Categories and Subcategories for a detailed list.

-What subjects are covered on the Practical Exam?
+What subjects are covered on the Practical portion of the BACE?

 General topics for the practical portion include Biotechnology Skills, Applied Mathematics, Laboratory Equipment, and Workplace Safety and Behavior.
 See the Practical Exam Categories and Subcategories for a detailed list.